rramoscabral/AZ-400---Training---Microsoft-Azure-DevOps-Solutions/AZ-400T01/README.md

 ### About this course

 This course provides the knowledge and skills to implement DevOps processes.
 Students will learn how to use source control, scale Git for an enterprise, and implement and manage build infrastructure.

 ### Audience profile

 Students in this course are interested in implementing DevOps processes or in passing the Microsoft Azure DevOps Solutions certification exam.
-At course completion

 ### After completing this course, students will be able to:
  * Describe the benefits of using source control